slackapi/java-slack-sdk/docs/guides/actions.md

     // 3.
 Build a reply message or do whatever you want to do }

   // 4.
-Respond with 200 OK reply as aknowledgement
+Respond to the Slack API server with 200 OK as an acknowledgment return PseudoHttpResponse.builder().status(200).build();
-  return PseudoHttpResponse.builder().status(200).build();
 }
 ```